walshie4/backup-RES-Settings/README.md

 * Find out more about the .localstorage-journal file and its purpose (and then if it should be backed-up as well).

+* Add settings section to application

+* Add check for update feature

 ----------------------

 #####What: